Who may need Social Work or Support Coordination?

 What is Service Coordination?

-Service coordination helps families to understand and connect with the complex array of regular and specialist services and resources that are available in the community.
+Service coordination supports families to understand and connect with the complex array of regular and specialist services and resources that are available in the community.

 Coordination of Supports (low level)